 “It felt amazing!
 I was not expecting to get a job so soon, and I was definitely not expecting to get my dream job any time soon,” Julie said.
 “But then I was contacted by Iterative, and I got my dream job!
 Iterative has been amazing to work at, and I owe it all to Practicum!”

-After this project’s success and hiring two students, Iterative plans to continue working with Practicum by Yandex in the future.
+After this project’s success and hiring two students, Iterative plans to continue working with Practicum in the future.

-“We’ve recently started discussing Practicum by Yandex’s data science students trying our main open-source tool DVC which is essentially Git for Data,” Ivan said.
+“We’ve recently started discussing Practicum’s data science students trying our main open-source tool DVC which is essentially Git for Data,” Ivan said.
 “I hope we’ll be able to collaborate successfully on this one.”